AugustoLL/Star-Wars-Garage/README.md

 ## ❕ Yet to implement
 - ~~(IMPORTANT) Add filter to show all, only vehicles or only starships~~
 - ~~Set local spacecrafts as favorite~~
-- Currently the Homepage only shows the name of the spacecraft, the model, the cost in credits, the date created, and if the spacecraft is marked as favorite.
-While all the other data is retrieved from the API, it's not currently shown.
+- ~~Currently the Homepage only shows the name of the spacecraft, the model, the cost in credits, the date created, and if the spacecraft is marked as favorite.
+While all the other data is retrieved from the API, it's not currently shown.~~
-Design a Card component to show all the data.
+- Currently the Homepage shows name of spacecraft, model, cost in credits, date created, is favorite and the specific fields for each type of Spacecraft.
+Design a better Card component to show all the data.
+- Add loading, to show the user the data is being retrieved.
 - Improve UI

 ## 📑 License